Applies to: Circuit Tracks

 You can also drag and drop individual or multiples from a file browser (e.g. Finder on Mac) into these slots.

-The Patches screen shows all of the synth patches in the pack.
+The Patches screen shows all the synth patches in the pack.
 These patches can be used by either Synth 1 or Synth 2.
-Selecting a patch will allow you to change its name, category (used for quick reference to know the sound type), replace the patch, download it or remove it.
+Selecting a patch allows you to change its name, and category (used for quick reference to know the sound type), replace the patch, download it or remove it.

 You can also drag patches in via SysEx, these can be from Circuit Tracks or the original Circuit.